Garage rock: Primitivist avant-garde acts

 Certain acts conveyed a world view markedly removed from the implicit innocence of much psychedelia and suburban garage, often infusing their work with subversive political or philosophical messages, dabbling in experimental musical forms and concepts considered at the time to be decidedly out of the mainstream.
 Such artists shared certain characteristics with the garage bands in their use of primitivistic instrumentation and arrangements, while displaying psychedelic rock's affinity for exploration—creating more urbanized, intellectual, and avant garde forms of primitivist rock, sometimes characterized as variants of garage rock.
 New York City was the home to several such groups.
 The Fugs, who formed in 1963, were one of rock's first experimental bands and its core members were singer, poet, and social activist Ed Sanders, along with Tuli Kupferberg and Ken Weaver.
 They specialized in a satirical mixture of amateurish garage rock, jug, folk, and psychedelic laced with leftist political commentary.
 In a 1970 interview, Ed Sanders became the first known musician to describe his music as "punk rock".

 The Velvet Underground, whose roster included Lou Reed, are now generally considered the foremost experimental rock group of the period.
 At the time of recording their first album, they were involved with Andy Warhol, who produced some its tracks, and his assemblage of "scenesters" at the Factory, including model-turned-singer Nico.
 She shared billing with them on the resulting album, The Velvet Underground & Nico.
 The album's lyrics, though generally apolitical, depict the world of hard drugs in songs such as "I'm Waiting for the Man" and "Heroin", and other topics considered taboo at the time.
+Other New York acts included Henry Flynt's the Insurrections as well as the Godz and Cromagnon.

 Outside of New York were the Monks from Germany, whose members were former US servicemen who chose to remain in Germany, where in 1965 they developed an experimental sound on their album Black Monk Time.
-The group, who sometimes wore habits and partially shaven tonsures, specialized in a style featuring chanting and hypnotic percussion.
+The group, who sometimes wore habits and medieval tonsures, specialized in a style featuring chanting, electrified six-string banjos and repetitive percussion.
+In the 1970s, the term "avant-garage" was later coined by singer and songwriter David Thomas to describe the music of his band Pere Ubu.